Skip to main content

 This is the process that states use to ensure that Medicaid enrollees continue to be eligible for Medicaid coverage.
 This is also called “renewal,” “redetermination” or “recertification” review.

-• If you complete your recertification and still qualify, you don't need to do anything else.
+• If you complete your recertification and still qualify: You don't need to do anything else.
 You’ll remain a Medicaid enrollee.

-• If you complete your recertification and don’t qualify, you will be disenrolled from Medicaid.
+• If you complete your recertification and don’t qualify: You’ll be disenrolled from Medicaid.
 You can apply for an Aetna CVS Health individual & family health plan.

 I’ve heard the federal public health emergency has ended.
 Is that affecting Medicaid eligibility?